Tournament Simulator

 - The calculator assumes there are no weird edge cases like extra players losing round 1 due to joining the tournament late, an otherwise-invalid pairing being used because a player misreported a result that was later corrected, a double match loss penalty being issued by a judge, a double match win issued as a fix for judge error, etc.

-Comparison to other calculators:
+Comparison to other tools:

 - Limited Information: Does factor in IDs, but relies on unrealistic assumptions like "any pair downs always wins" and "nobody ever draws unintentionally".

-- LimitlessTCG: By far the best out of these calculators, but still can't account for byes, and has a somewhat confusing interface.
+- LimitlessTCG: By far the best out of these calculators, but can't account for byes, and has a somewhat confusing interface.